Roman Forum (‘Forum Romanum’) – The Heart Of Ancient Rome

 Lapis Niger – Mysterious Place But Not A Stone

 There is still much to see among several historical remains that belong to the famous Roman Forum.

-More exactly, a cloud descended upon Romulus (it was in the late8th century BC) and he was never seen again.
-The 2nd century AD writer Festus writes that legendary Romulus was given a memorial in the Roman Forum, formed as a sepulcher and made of black stone.
+More exactly, a cloud descended upon Romulus (it was in the late8th century BC), and he was never seen again.
+The 2nd century AD writer Festus writes that the legendary Romulus was given a memorial in the Roman Forum, formed as a sepulcher and made of black stone.
 This stone is known as the Lapis Niger.

 The excavations revealed that under the Lapis Niger, there are the remains of a small open place of worship that contains an altar, a special place for a statue, and a stone block with one of the earliest known Latin inscriptions (c.
 570–550 BC).